wainins/MovieLens-100K-Data-Pipeline/README.md

 ### Findings

 All top-ranked movies achieved a perfect average rating of 5.0.
-However, most of these movies received only one to three ratings, which does not necessarily indicate true popularity or quality.
+However, most received only one to three ratings, so the high average scores should be interpreted cautiously and do not necessarily indicate greater popularity or overall quality.

 ---

-## Task 3: Favourite Genre of Users Who Rated at Least 50 Movies
+## Favourite Genres Among Active Users

-Users with at least 50 ratings were identified and their favourite genre was determined based on the genre they rated most frequently.
+Users who rated at least 50 movies were analysed to identify the genres they rated most frequently.

 ### Result Table
 <img width="1824" height="467" alt="Image" src="https://github.com/user-attachments/assets/7aaabeb2-635e-41db-b165-1df9691f5482" />